dart-archive/www.dartlang.org/src/site/support/faq.markdown

 Also, dart2js can emit efficient code if it assumes a modern browser with ECMAScript5 or greater features.

-### Q. What browsers support the Dart VM now?
+### Q. Is Dart supported by my browser?

-As of December 2014, no production browsers can execute Dart code unless it's first compiled to JavaScript.
-However, [Dart Editor][editor] ships with a version of Chromium (called [Dartium]) that has the Dart VM integrated into it.
-Dartium not only executes Dart code natively, but it also has really good interoperability with Dart Editor so that you can debug your Dart applications directly from within Dart Editor.
+Although no production browsers can execute Dart code directly, all modern browsers can execute Dart code that's been compiled to JavaScript.
+For convenience while you're developing Dart code, you can use a version of Chromium (nicknamed [Dartium]) has the Dart VM integrated into it.

 ### Q. Will the Dart VM get into Chrome?